easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 Validation - Conditions and Actions
 -----------------------
 ## Hemorrhage
 The Blood Chemistry system does not have any conditions or actions directly embedded, but the outputs of Blood Chemistry are dependent on the actions and conditions of other systems.
-An example is the Hemorrhage insult, an action of the [Cardiovascular](@ref CardiovascularMethodology) System.
-Figure 2 shows the effects of hemorrhage and fluid resuscitation with saline on the total blood volume and the total hemoglobin for the patient.
+An example is the Hemorrhage insult, an action of the [Cardiovascular](@ref CardiovascularMethodology) System. @figureref {BloodChemistryHemorrhage} shows the effects of hemorrhage and fluid resuscitation with saline on the total blood volume and the total hemoglobin for the patient.

 <center>
 <a href="./plots/BloodChemistry/Volume.jpg"><img src="./plots/BloodChemistry/Volume.jpg" width="1100"></a>